Ideas Factory: How to Generate and Present New Ideas at Work?

 1. Show benefits.
 They need to know what good the idea brings them.

-2. Tell a story if you can that will present the problem in context – or will metaphorically make it more evident.
-For example:
+2. Tell a story if you can that will present the problem in context.

 3. Show WHAT will happen, WHO will do it, and WHEN.